ewelinaLG/Udacity/README.md

 ### I: More programming languages you know - more you earn?

 Majority of asked people can program in 3 languages (more than 20%).
-When narrowing down data to programmers who can program in 6 or less, there is a hughe jump in avarage Salary from one known language or two (from 53,000 to 58,000) but then there is stable with an exception in knowledge of 3 programming languages
+When narrowing down data to programmers who can program in 6 or less, there is a hughe jump in avarage Salary from one known language or two (from 53,000 to 58,000) but then there is stable with an exception in knowledge of 3 programming languages (salary is low).

 ![image](https://github.com/ewelinaLG/Udacity/blob/main/LanguagesNumber.png)

 ![image](https://github.com/ewelinaLG/Udacity/blob/main/salary_language_number.png)

+If you know one programing lanugage, getting to know second programming language will increase you're salary.
+However, knowledge about third or more will not make much of a difference.

 ...